hs-fulda/hs-fulda.github.io/README.md

 # Fulda University of Applied Sciences

 Welcome to the non-yet-official GitHub repositories of the HS-Fulda.
-It is maintain by alumni, students and professors.
+It is maintained by alumni, students and professors.
 Join and help the community with your projects and ideas ;)

 ## Collaborations